Heroku Connect Database Tables

 _hc_err |

-varchar(1024) | No | If the last sync operation resulted in an error then this column will contain a JSON object containing more information about the error |
+varchar(1024) | No | If the last sync operation resulted in an error then this column contains a JSON object containing more information about the error |

 These columns are used by Heroku Connect to track and report on sync operations and must not be removed from the table.
-While you can read from the columns to aid in debugging you must not write to these columns as you will likely cause errors with Heroku Connect sync operations.
+While you can read from the columns to aid in debugging you must not write to these columns as you can likely cause errors with Heroku Connect sync operations.

-Status information
+Status Information

 The _hc_lastop